Duane Chapman: Personal life

-Chapman has been married six times and has 11 biological children and one adopted child; one son and one daughter have predeceased him.

-Chapman's first marriage was to La Fonda Sue Darnell by whom he has two children, Duane Lee Chapman II and Leland Blane Chapman.
+Chapman's first marriage was to LaFonda Sue Honeycutt by whom he has two children, Duane Lee Chapman II and Leland Blane Chapman.
 Both sons would go on to work with Chapman at Da'Kine Bail Bonds in Honolulu, Hawaii, and appear on TV alongside their father.
+LaFonda filed for divorce from Chapman in 1977, after he was charged with homicide.
+She remarried Jim Darnell and had two daughters, Hannah and Britney, with him.

-His second marriage was to Ann Tegnell, with whom he has three children, Zebadiah Chapman (died as infant), Wesley Chapman, and James Robert (J.R.)
-Chapman.
-The two wed on August 22, 1979, in Colorado, shortly after Chapman was paroled after having served two years of a five-year sentence at the Texas State Penitentiary for third degree murder, and divorced sometime after the birth of Wesley.
-The two reconciled briefly, resulting in the birth of their son James.
-Ann was subsequently granted custody of both their children, and moved to Utah.
-Wesley was ultimately raised by his maternal grandmother, and both sons were kept from being able to communicate with Chapman; the two of them reunited with Chapman as adults.
+His second marriage was to Ann Tegnell, with whom he has three children, Zebadiah Chapman, Wesley Chapman (born 1980), and James Robert "J. R." Chapman (born 1982).
+They met in 1979, shortly after Chapman was released from prison.
+Tegnell was 17 years old when she became pregnant with Zebadiah and he feared that by having been intimate with a minor, he would be made to return to prison for violating his parole.
+To avoid potential legal ramifications, Chapman decided to propose to Tegnell, even though he did not love her.
+The two wed on August 22, 1979, in Colorado.
+Zebadiah was born prematurely on January 1, 1980, and died less than a month later.
+They divorced sometime after the birth of Wesley but later reconciled, resulting in her becoming pregnant with James.
+After they separated permanently, Ann was granted custody of Wesley and James and moved to Utah.
+Wesley was ultimately raised by his maternal grandmother, and both sons were kept from being able to communicate with Chapman.
+Wesley and James reunited with Chapman as adults.